Home

 1.Start with Low-Fidelity Sketches

 To start, make wireframes that highlight how the site should be organized.
-Only after that should you focus on the details.
+Focus on the details only after establishing the overall structure.

 2.Keep It Simple and Unstyled

-Do not use colors, pictures or special fonts in your apps.
+Avoid using colors, images, or decorative fonts at this stage.
 Make sure to keep the layout simple by using regular shapes and black and white colors.

 3.Prioritize Content Hierarchy